sass/sass/proposal/color-4-new-spaces.changes.md

 ## Draft 1.4

+* Colors conversion is only performed when necessary.
+Previously, colors could be converted into their current space.

+* Color conversion procedure explicitly handles 'carrying forward' missing channels when converting to a space with an analogous component.
+This was previously only applied to interpolation.

 * Allow all color spaces to be used for hue interpolation.

 * Remove `specified` hue interpolation method, and normalize hues to be in the